tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

         *   -   :ref:`IPROTO_SUBSCRIBE <internals-iproto-replication-subscribe>`
             -   0x42
-            -   Request to subscribe to a replica set
+            -   Request to subscribe to a specific node in a replica set

         *   -   :ref:`IPROTO_VOTE <internals-iproto-replication-vote>`
             -   0x44